ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 _Events_

 -   `change` - event emitted when there is a change in the the editor.
 This can be achieved through tiptap's [update event](https://tiptap.dev/api/events#update).
-Below is a scenarios of event triggers for the update event, indicating when they do and do not
-    occur:
+Below are few scenarios to understand when an update event will trigger or not trigger:
     1. Event triggered when there is a change in the content of the editor like adding, deleting, updating or formatting the text.
     2. Event will not triggered when there are no change made to the content of the editor.
 For example, all mouse events, selecting the texts, state changes etc,.

 _CSS Classes and CSS Custom Properties that affect the component_